andrew-g-r/bastion_generator/README.md

 ## Description

-The script rolls character stats, and uses the data file to generate other characteristics
+The script rolls character stats, and uses the data file to generate other characteristics creating an object that inherits all the necessary information

 ## Using the script